php-lock/lock/README.md

 Note that before MySQL 5.7.5 you cannot use nested locks, any new lock will silently release already held locks.
 You should probably refrain from using this mutex on MySQL versions < 5.7.5.

+Also note that `GET_LOCK` function is server wide and the MySQL manual suggests you to namespace your locks like `dbname.lockname`.

 ```php
 $pdo = new PDO("mysql:host=localhost;dbname=test", "username");